108 French Travel Phrases for a Smooth Trip to France

 Wherever you go in France, you’ll find a whole host of things that make the area unique.
 Whether it’s local French cooking, events or linguistic differences, it pays to research the place you’re going and, if necessary, learn a few basic French phrases relating to whatever may be going on around you.

-And of course, Lonely Planet offers French phrasebooks and regional travel guides that can offer you insight into customs, culture, etiquette and holidays.
+And of course, your French phrasebooks or regional travel guides can offer you insight into customs, culture, etiquette and holidays.

 Make a list of activities

 Just getting to France may seem like a dream come true, but unless you have some idea of how you want to spend your time, it can pass you by in a haze.

 Before you leave for your trip, try making a list of things you’d like to do.
 This way, you can adjust the phrases you learn accordingly and be ready to ask about certain exhibitions in the area or how to find a place to eat that serves a certain local dish you’d like to try.